yifeiz-bu/Amcon-The-Healthy-Edge-Group-Makreting-Analysis/README.md

 Data Privacy Disclaimer: For security purpose, all the data from this project is modified with bias and should be remained at the higest privacy level.
 It is worth noticing that any vioaltion of data leakage should be taken at suer's own risk and shall be subject to legal liabilities.

-## **Company Background**
+## **Project Background**

 The Healthy Edge Retail Group is a Wholesale distributor of consumer products, operating three natural food and supplement retail chains that represent 3% of the overall business.
-The company has significant amonts of data on its product transactions, transaction date, order quantity and value, product price, product category, store name, and loyalty status that remain to be uncovered for critical insights to improve The Healthy Edge's retail excellence.
-This analysis will only concentrate the scope on the Chamberlins Natural Food store.
+The company has significant amounts of data on its product transactions, transaction date, order quantity and value, product price, product category, store name, and loyalty status that remain to be uncovered for critical insights to improve The Healthy Edge's retail excellence.
+This EDA analysis will concentrate the scope primarily on the Chamberlins Natural Food store banner.

 Insights and recommendations are provided on the following key areas:
 **Sales Trends Analysis**: Evaluaiton of historical sales patterns across the three stores, focusing on Revenue, Order volume, and Average ROder Value (AOV)